Hornbill-Docs/esp-config/esp-config/security/password-policies.md

 To make changes to a Policy, update the settings.

 ::: tip
-To access any of the settings described in this document, open [Configuration](/esp-config/getting-started/using-configuration) and search by part or all of the setting name
+To access any of the settings described in this document, open [Configuration](/esp-config/getting-started/using-configuration) and search by part or all of the setting name.
 :::

 ### User Password Policy Settings